LupeCode/phpTraderNative/README.md

 # PHP Trader Native

-This is a PHP port of the Trader extension for PHP, which is a port of the TA-LIB C code.
+This is a PHP port of the Trader extension for PHP, which is a port of the TA-LIB C/Java code.

 This port is written in PHP and without any other requirements.

 The goal is that this library can be used by those whom cannot install the PHP Trader extension.

-The PHP Trader Extension is available from <http://pecl.php.net/package/trader>.
-The extension and the source for it can be downloaded there.
+## Requirements

+* PHP >= 7.0.0

+That's the only thing you need!
+As stated, you do not need to install any extensions for this library.

+## License

 Below is the copyright information for TA-LIB found in the source code.

-## License
 ```
 TA-LIB Copyright (c) 1999-2007, Mario Fortier
 All rights reserved.